FritzBo/PaMILO/README.md

 ```
 { "values" : [ <obj1>, <obj2>, ... ], "variables : { "<var1>":<val1>, "<var2>":<val2>, ... } }
 ```
-The "variables" object stores only variables with a value other than o.
+The "variables" object stores only variables with a value other than 0.
 If you prefer any other solution format let us know.